Your Agency Guide to YouTube Success Metrics: 13 KPIs to Track 🔍

 11. KPIs to Measure and Track for YouTube Growth: Unique Viewers

-If your goal is to attract new customers for your video, then one of your YouTube KPIs must be unique viewers.
+If the goal of your video is to attract new customers then one of your agency’s YouTube KPIs must be unique viewers.

 With unique viewers, you know how many new people are consuming your content.